Facts about Pennsylvania for each letter of the alphabet.

 October is ARCHAEOLOGY month in Pennsylvania.
 The state has several archaeology events for kids, families, and schools.
 There are many archaeology sites in the state and most of them are on the National Register of Historic Places in Pennsylvania.
 The state also has petroglyph sites.The Society for Pennsyvania Archaeology promotes the study of prehistoric and historic Archaeology in the state.
 The University of Pennsylvania Museum of Archaeology has special program, events, exhibits, and collections.
 Several colleges in the state offer degrees in archaeology.

-The Pennsylvania Department of Transportation maintains the 3rd largest number of State BRIDGES in the country.
-Pittsburgh is said to have more bridges than any other city in the country.
+Pennsylvania has many BRIDGES.
+The state has the 3rd largest number of bridges in the country and they are maintained by the Pennsylvania Department of Transportation.
+The city of Pittsburgh is said to have more bridges than any other city in the country.
 A trio of bridges in Pittsburgh is known as "The Three Sisters Bridges".
-Many Historic Iron & Steel Truss Bridges are disappearing.
 Pennsylvania has had 64 Suspension Bridges & some are still used.
 Pennsylvania had the first covered bridge in the country.
-The State has more covered bridges than any other state, & Washington County has more covered bridges than any other county in the Commonwealth.
+The State has more covered bridges than any other state and Washington County has more covered bridges than any other county in the Commonwealth.
+Many bridges are on the National Register of Historic Places in Pennsylvania.

 Pennsylvania has scenic BYWAYS, and scenic Drives.
-It also has a variety of trails including Horse Trails and Water Trails.
+The Route 6 is the longest highway segment in the Commonwealth.
+The state also has a variety of trails including Horse Trails and Water Trails.
 There are also Birding and Wildlife Trails.
 The Baughman Trail is considered one of the best in the state.
 Part of the Appalachian Trail goes through Pennsylvania.
-The state participates in National Trails Day.
-Pennsylvania was the 25th state to partner on U.S. Bicycle Route 50.
+The Commonwealth participates in National Trails Day and was the 25th state to partner on U.S. Bicycle Route 50.
 Pennsylvania has many Roadside Attractions.

 Pennyslvania was one of the 13 original colonies and was the only colony not located on the Atlantic Ocean.
 The Pennsylvania Colony was founded by William Penn.
 His goal was to create a colony that allowed for freedom of religion.
 By 1700 it was the third biggest and richest colony in the New World.
 It had a representative assembly elected by landowners and freedom of worship and religion was granted to all citizens.